Sakesh-A/CS-180_Team_Project/README.md

      - TextMessage:
        The TextMessage class represents a text message exchange between users, including the sender's username, receiver's username, and the message content itself.
 It utilizes a string array to store these details, providing methods to retrieve each piece of information, including the sender and receiver usernames and the message content.
 The class overrides the equals method to ensure accurate comparison of TextMessage instances based on their sender, receiver, and message content, while the toString method formats the message for display.
 This class is designed to work with User and UserDatabase.

+       - PhotoMessage:
+         It is very similar to TextMessage, but it is still in progress.

    b.
 Interfaces
      - UserInterface:
        The UserInterface outlines the operations for user management, including methods for accessing and modifying user details, friendships, and messaging capabilities.
 It provides a clear contract for implementing user-related functionality, enabling flexibility and consistent interactions across different user implementations.